Chair: John Hounsell

 Madhu enjoys, in no particular order, knitting, running, skiing, random gins and the coast.
 Once graduating from the University of Wales College of Medicine in 2008, she never felt the need to leave Wales.
 She completed the ACCS programme in Wrexham and is now coming to the end of her registrar training.
 Her clinical interests include leadership, echocardiography, simulation-based training and unashamedly promoting AIM.
 Despite loving hospital medicine, she took time out of training from 2018-19 as a Clinical Leadership Fellow with Health Education and Improvement Wales, being hosted by the GMC in Cardiff.

-Consultant in Acute Medicine, Royal Glamorgan Hospital, Llantrisant
+Acute Medicine & Intensive Care Registrar, Royal Glamorgan Hospital, Llantrisant

 STC Representative (co-opted): Tom Cozens